AlaSQL/alasql/README.md

 ### Limitations

-It is ok with 1000000 records in memory of browser.
+It is Ok with 1000000 records in memory of browser.

 ### Tests